 Master Composter/Soil Builders volunteers will come to your location to share with your group what they know about composting food and yard waste, how to set up a worm bin or other compost system, and how you can build healthy soil.
 Find out more...

 Find out about the new Master Recycler Composter training in Issaquah!

 The Master Composters have put together an audio series.
 Enjoy listening to this crash course about how to think like a Master Composter and take advantage of some of the education which goes well beyond composting.
 Listen now.

-You can learn a lot about composting by reading some of these info sheets.
+Learn about composting by reading some of our composting info sheets.

 The Master Composter/Soil Builder program is a part of the Natural Soil Building program, managed by Seattle Tilth and sponsored by Seattle Public Utilities.

 We began in 1986, training volunteers to teach others about composting.
+We have shared our model with other organizations in the U.S. and they have created similar programs.
 Today there are more than 500 Master Composter training programs in North American and abroad.

 Enjoy this lively, professional video about composting!
 It's from "Growing A Greener World" with Joe Lamp'l, Nathan Lyon and Patti Moreno.
 Graham Golbuff, Resource Conservation Program Educator, leads a compost workshop and gives a little tour of our first community learning garden in Wallingford.